folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 2. Click **Edit** to open the template in edit mode.
 3. Click **Delete** in the top right.
 4. Click **Delete** in the confirmation pop-up.

+## Settings \> Users \> Limits

+Limits determine the maximum number of materials, recalls, fee/fines, or overdues, that when reached, the conditions you configured in [Settings \> Users \> Conditions](#settings--users--conditions) are applied to a patron's account.
+Limits are established based on patron groups.
+See [Settings \> Users \> Patron Groups](#settings–users–patron-groups) for more information about setting up patron groups.

+### Create patron block limits

+1. In the **Limits** pane, select the patron group for which you want to configure limits.
+2. In the selected patron group pane, enter a limit for each category.
+Leave the field blank if you do not want to set a limit for a certain category.
+3. Click **Save**.
+A confirmation message appears and the block limits are saved.

+### Edit patron block limits

+1. In the **Limits** pane, select the patron group with the limits you want to edit.
+2. In the selected patron group pane, make your changes to the limits.
+3. Click **Save**.
+A confirmation message appears and the block limits are saved.

+### Remove patron block limits

+1. In the **Limits** pane, select the patron group with the limits you want to remove.
+2. In the selected patron group pane, set the limit value(s) to zero to clear out the limit(s).
+3. Click **Save**.
+A confirmation message appears and the block limits are saved.